karlropkins/AQEval/joss_paper/paper.md

 1. Breaks-points are determined using the `strucchange` methods of Zeileis and colleagues [@zeileis2002strucchange; @zeileis2003testing].
-Here, a rolling-window approach is applied: a first subset (time-series window TW~0~ in \autoref{fig:1}a) is selected and linear regression modelled; the window is then advanced (TW~1~ in \autoref{fig:1}a) and a second model built, and so on until the end of the time-series; then, likely points-of-change are identified by comparing differences between the F-Stat scores to sequential models.
+Here, a rolling-window approach is applied: a first subset (time-series window TW~0~ in \autoref{fig:1}a) is selected and linear regression modelled; the window advanced (TW~1~ in \autoref{fig:1}a) and a second model built, and so on through time-series; then, likely points-of-change are identified by comparing differences between the F-Stat scores to sequential models.
 2. In addition to the standard Bayesian Information Criterion (BIC) testing used by `strucchange`, `AQEval` also checks all individual break-points are statistically valid (p<0.05), and down-scores